Eric Guthrie: College football

 Guthrie played college football in the United States in Idaho at Boise State College.
 As a senior in 1971, he led the Broncos to a 9–2 record in the regular season, with a No. 7 ranking in the AP small college poll.

 At the Camellia Bowl in Sacramento, California, the Broncos were down by 21 points to Chico State after three quarters.
 Guthrie engineered a 25–0 rally in the fourth quarter to win by four, with two of the three touchdowns on his passes.
 He also threw for a two-point conversion and made three kicks: two extra points and a field goal.

 It was later revealed that Guthrie had signed a professional baseball contract with the Pittsburgh Pirates organization five years earlier in 1966.
 The NCAA had Boise State return the winner's trophy and $18,000, its share of the gate and other receipts.

-Guthrie was selected in fourteenth round of the 1972 NFL draft by the San Francisco 49ers.
+Guthrie was selected 356th overall in fourteenth round of the 1972 NFL draft by the San Francisco 49ers.